To help keep us all safe, please check our conditions of entry related to COVID-19 before visiting.

 Purchased with funds provided by Dr Gene Sherman AM 2016

-Commissioned with funds from the Patrick Corrigan Portrait Commission Series 2014
+Commissioned with funds provided by the Patrick Corrigan Portrait Commission Series 2014

 Collection: National Portrait Gallery